Jon-b-m/middleware/README.md

 -----------------------------------------------------------------------

 Want to buy me a coffe?
-My PayPal is jon.m@live.se
+My PayPal is jon.m@live.se (Sweden, Europe)